Adv. Cornwell Dauds

 Cornwell obtained the law degrees BA LLB as well as the BCom(Honours) degree and Postgraduate Advanced Taxation Certificate in South Africa.
 He pursued postgraduate studies abroad and graduated from Harvard Law School in the USA with the ITP (International Tax Program), a tax qualification, as well as the LLM degree.
 Cornwell also underwent intensive professional training in the art and skills of trial advocacy in the USA.
 He later provided trial advocacy training to candidate attorneys at the School for Practical Legal Training at the University of Cape Town.

 Cornwell pursued further postgraduate studies at the London School of Economics in the UK where he graduated with the MSc degree in law and accounting.
 In addition, he obtained the Postgraduate Diploma in Finance from Leicester University in the UK.

-Cornwell is also a member of the South African Institute of Professional Accountants and holds the designation Professional Tax Specialist (SA).
+Cornwell is admitted as a member of the Chartered Institute of Arbitrators (CIArb) in the UK and is a chartered arbitrator.
+He is also a member of the South African Institute of Professional Accountants and holds the designation Professional Tax Specialist (SA).
 He has acted as a judge of the High Court.